cmcbiopros/cpe-library/ADMIN_GUIDE.md

 4. **Consistent IDs**: Use consistent ID generation (provider-title format)
 5. **Topics**: Use kebab-case for topics (e.g., "cell-therapy", "drug-development")
 6. **Use Admin Panel**: All admin functions are centralized in the admin panel for better organization
+7. **Clean Interface**: Main directory page is kept clean for browsing, admin functions are separate

 ## Troubleshooting